The Almost Nearly Perfect People

 - After all that Denmark had lost through wars, it went on a sort of Golden Age throughout the mid 19th century.

 - The Gini Coefficient is used to express inequality in a society.
-It also is likely to predict how happy and healthy its people are.
+It is also likely to predict how happy and healthy its people are.

-- Egalitarianism in Denmark is supposedly to have originated from the Viking Era, but is probably from the high taxes and strong welfare state.
+- Egalitarianism in Denmark is supposedly to have originated from the Viking Era, but it is probably from the high taxes and strong welfare state.

 - Denmark is starting to become less egalitarian in terms of their wealth and education, with the rich congregating in the region of Strandvejen and stark differences between education in cities compared to the countryside.